lwkchan/CV/README.md

 I have enjoyed analysing logical systems for as long as I can remember.
 I was drawn to Classics as an undergraduate for the way the Latin language works; how its syntax and grammar fit together to generate meaning.
 While studying Philosophy, I fell in love with Logic.
 I was fascinated with how basic properties combined to create greater meaning.
 I was then drawn to coding for its problem-solving element, and how at first seemingly impossible problems can be solved through clean coding practices.

 #### Communication
 PR and Philosophy have developed my personal habit for clear communication.
-In PR, I wrote press releases and bylines which clarified and explained complex technologies to the media and general public.
+In PR, I wrote press releases and bylines which clarified and explained complex technologies to the media, internal stakeholders and the public.
 As a Philosophy student, I became adept at breaking down and analysing the validity of arguments.
 As a developer, I enjoy teaching others about code and technology, whether that be explaining it to a non-techie or a fellow coder.

 #### Stakeholder Management
 As a PR executive, I worked with clients daily to ensure campaigns were delivered to a high standard.
 I collaborated with clients on campaigns and managed their expectations on what I could deliver.
 I have organised and carried out press launches and media outreach campaigns throughout my PR career (i.e. sharing press releases or byline opportunities).